fgaz/singleton-optimizer/README.md

 optimizedEquality = -- some expensive expression that eventually returns a 'Refl'
 ```

+If Liquid Haskell's termination checker is unable to prove the totality of one
+of your functions, you can use the `UnsafeTotal` annotation to manually mark
+a binding as total.

 ## Current limitations

 ### `Bytecode compiler can't handle unboxed tuples and sums` error